lucianodigiweb/documentation/content/developer/howtos/upgrade_custom_db.rst

    .. example::
       Custom fields for model ``sale.subscription`` are not automatically migrated from Odoo 15 to Odoo 16 (when the model was merged into ``sale.order``).
-In this case, a SQL query can be executed on a migration script to move the data from one table to the other.
-Take into account that all columns/fields must already exist, so consider doing this in a ``post-`` script (See :ref:`upgrade/migration-scripts/phases`).
+In this case, a SQL query can be executed on an upgrade script to move the data from one table to the other.
+Take into account that all columns/fields must already exist, so consider doing this in a ``post-`` script (See :ref:`upgrade/upgrade-scripts/phases`).

       .. spoiler::